Predicting churn is vital for subscription-based businesses. Here's a simple guide to figure it out.

 Let's start predicting.

-Instantly you can see the top drivers related to churn such as monthly charges, total charges, type of internet service and more.
+Instantly you can see the top drivers related to churn such as tenure, monthly charges, total charges, type of phone service, and more.

 You can start to explore the top drivers to improve the customer experience.
-Here you can see customers are more likely to churn if they have paperless billing.
+Here you can see customers are more likely to churn if they’re on a month-to-month contract.

 Diving into the deeper details, you can see how payment methods compare to each other when it comes to churn.
 You can quickly see those who are paying by electronic check are more likely to churn.
 This can mean the payment process for electronic check is difficult and your product can be geared towards the user using automatic payments instead to increase retention.